Mononoke5509/dagga-space/blog/dagga-space/welcome.md

   - name: Timothy Brits
     title: Maintainer of Dagga Space
     url: https://github.com/Mononoke5509
-tags: [hello, dagga-space]
+tags: [dagga-space]
 hide_table_of_contents: true
 ---

 Welcome to the Dagga Space blog!
-This blog is created with [**Docusaurus 2**](https://docusaurus.io/) and will be home to cannabis related posts in the future!
-Check out our Strains section!.
+This blog will be home to cannabis related posts in the future!
+Check out our **Strains** section too!

 A whole bunch of exploration to follow.